Menu ≡ ╳

 Featured image: ASEAN emblem, Fair use

-Inaugural meeting of ther ASEAN Committe in Madrid: Philippine Embassy Madrid
+Inaugural meeting of the ASEAN Committee in Madrid: Philippine Embassy Madrid